Nikhitha-1123/EDA-on-Retail_Sales-data/README.md

 * Low-performing items identified for potential discontinuation
 * Suggestions for inventory restocking and seasonal promotions

-## 📂 Dataset

-This project uses a sample retail sales dataset, including:

-* Product category and item
-* Sales quantity and price
-* Serving size (if food-related)
-* Sales dates (for time series analysis)

 ## 📬 Contact

 For questions or collaboration, reach out to:
 **Nikhitha**

 📧 nikhithachallagonda@gmail.com

 🌐 https://www.linkedin.com/in/nikhitha-challagonda